timburr1/timburr1.github.io/_ref/40k/Tyranids_1500.md

                                             </td>
                                         </tr>
                                         <tr>
-                                            <td class="profile-name">Wreathed in the Shadow</td>
+                                            <td class="profile-name">Stabilising Membranes</td>
-                                            <td>Each time a unit with this adaptation declares a charge, enemy units that were targeted by that charge cannot fire Overwatch or Set to Defend against that charge.</td>
+                                            <td>Each time a model with this adaptation makes a ranged attack, on an unmodified wound roll or 6, improve the Armour Penetration characteristic of that attack by 1.</td>
                                             <td>
                                                 Codex: Tyranids p61
                                             </td>